 - Social Media - Date stamped photos may alternatively be posted on a dedicated social media page (e.g., Facebook, Instagram) as a chronological record of workouts.

 Any athlete requiring assistance with documenting workouts should email email@example.com PRIOR to the start of the season.

 1.15 - AFFILIATES AND GYMS WITH MORE THAN ONE TEAM

 More than one team may come from an affiliate or gym, as long as all members of each team consistently train at that physical location in accordance with all team rules.
 Team members may not switch between teams.

 Being a trainer or coach at a gym does not automatically qualify that individual to compete for that gym.
 The trainer must train at the team location in accordance with all team eligibility rules.
-However, athletes who train at one affiliate or gym and coach at another (or others) must be careful not to blur the line between where they train and where they coach or they may have their eligibility as team athletes challenged, potentially resulting in the disqualification of the athlete and/or team.
+However, athletes who train at one affiliate or gym and coach at another (or others) must be careful not to blur the line between where they train and where they coach or they may have their eligibility as team athletes challenged, potentially resulting in their disqualification or the disqualification of their team.

-Any athlete who wishes to compete on a team in the upcoming season, but realizes they will not be able to strictly meet the team eligibility requirements, may petition to have their specific circumstances reviewed and potentially accommodated by submitting the CrossFit Games Early Declaration Form.
-Circumstances that may be appealed include, but are not limited to:
+Any athlete who wishes to compete on a team in the upcoming season but is unsure they will be able to strictly meet the team eligibility requirements may petition to have CrossFit Games Support review their specific circumstances by submitting the CrossFit Games Early Declaration Form.
+Circumstances that may be reviewed include but are not limited to:

-• missing the January 1 deadline to begin training at the team location due to work commitment or vacation
+- missing the January 1 deadline to begin training at the team location due to work commitments or vacation

-The CrossFit Games Early Declaration Form must be submitted to email@example.com no later than the date indicated in the announcement releasing the form for that season (posted on the CrossFit Games website).
+The CrossFit Games Early Declaration Form must be completed no later than the date indicated in the announcement releasing the form for that season (posted on the CrossFit Games website).
 Early Declaration Forms must be filled out completely.
 The specific circumstances surrounding the athlete’s inability to meet the team requirements must be described precisely.
 Incomplete forms will not be reviewed.